 - 2 out of 3 (65%) children aged 5 to 12 exceed the recommended daily maximum 2 hours sedentary screen-based behaviour (AIHW 2018).

-- 4 out of 10 children aged between five and 14 years do not participate in organised physical activity outside of school (Australian Sports Commission 2017).
+- 4 out of 10 children aged 5 to 14 do not participate in organised physical activity outside of school (Australian Sports Commission 2018).

 - As children get older their physical activity decreases and screen-time increases:

-Research demonstrates the link between low active lifestyles, an unbalanced diet and obesity leading to longterm health issues.
-Establishing active lifestyles and healthy eating patterns at a young age can help to protect our children against disease and provide a better quality of life.
+Research shows that low active lifestyles, an unbalanced diet and obesity leads to longterm health issues.
+Establishing active lifestyles and healthy eating patterns at a young age can help to protect children against disease and provide a better quality of life.

-We know that recent years have significantly affected physical activity, screen time and eating habits and that children and families need support and prompts to create a better balance.
+Physical activity, screen time and eating habits have changed a lot, with many habits becoming ‘normal’; children and families need support and prompts to create a better balance.

 For more information go to the Australian Institute of Health and Welfare’s Australia’s Children Report 2020.